 another available storage engine with

-statement.
-The statement unloads the plugin and removes it from
+known to the server.
+The statement unloads the plugin and

-registered in the table, the server will not load the plugin
+no longer registered in the table, the server will not load

 It cannot unload plugins for which the server was started